astronomer/docs/learn/debugging-dags.md

 To prevent compatibility issues when new packages are released it is best practice to pin the version you want to work with like this: `astronomer-providers[all]==1.14.0`.
 If no version is pinned Airflow will always use the latest version available.

-If you are using the Astro CLI packages will be installed in the scheduler container.
+If you are using the Astro CLI, packages will be installed in the scheduler container.
 You can confirm that a package is installed correctly by running:

 ```
 astro dev bash --scheduler "pip freeze | grep <package-name>"